New ruling puts high court overhaul back on 2020 Dems’ radar

 The most prominent candidate to stake out a firm agenda for overhauling the Supreme Court is Pete Buttigieg, mayor of South Bend, Indiana.
 Buttigieg has floated an expansion of the court from nine to 15 justices, an idea that hasn’t gained serious momentum since former President Franklin D. Roosevelt’s failed attempt to add justices in 1937.
 He also has promised to empanel a “bipartisan reform commission for the purpose of recommending structural improvements to protect the Supreme Court from further politicization.”

+During Thursday’s Democratic debate in Miami, Bernie Sanders criticized Buttigieg’s proposal — “I do not believe in packing the court,” the Vermont senator said — but signaled openness to another Supreme Court reform, adding that “we have the power to rotate judges” on and off the bench.

-On the other side of the debate is former Vice President Joe Biden, who’s consistently led early polls of the 2020 primary.
+Also debating in Miami on Thursday was former Vice President Joe Biden, who’s consistently led early polls of the 2020 primary.
 Biden is not entertaining the idea of the sort of major Supreme Court overhaul that the Indiana mayor and some fellow Democratic presidential rivals are discussing, according to a person close to the campaign who spoke on condition of anonymity to address Biden’s views on the topic.
-The former Senate Judiciary Committee chairman is set to debate Buttigieg and eight other Democratic rivals on Thursday night.

 Ezra Levin, co-founder of the liberal group Indivisible, said he’s encouraged that several candidates have expressed openness to court reforms, but he added, “It’s time to put pen to paper.”
 Dan Pfeiffer, a White House communications director under President Barack Obama who now hosts the liberal podcast Pod Save America, tweeted after the gerrymandering decision: “Today would be a good day for some Democrats to come out with their court reform proposals.”